What's the difference between tendonitis and tendinosis?

 - Applying corticosteroid injections around the tendon may alleviate symptoms of tendonitis.

-The at-home linear deep tissue massage device automates a proven, clinical procedure called instrument assisted soft tissue mobilization (IASTM).
+The at-home tennis elbow or golfer's elbow program automates a proven, clinical procedure called instrument assisted soft tissue mobilization (IASTM).
 It applies a deep massage to the injured area to break up adhesions and scar tissue to recruit oxygen rich blood to the area to begin the healing process.